Sare Jahan se Accha

-"Sare Jahan se Accha" (Urdu: سارے جہاں سے اچھا; Sāre Jahāṉ se Acchā), formally known as "Tarānah-e-Hindi" (Urdu: ترانۂ ہندی, "Anthem of the People of Hindustan"), is an Urdu language patriotic song for children written by poet Allama Muhammad Iqbal in the ghazal style of Urdu poetry.
+"Sare Jahan se Accha" (Urdu: سارے جہاں سے اچھا; Sāre Jahāṉ se Acchā), formally known as "Tarānah-e-Hindi" (Urdu: ترانۂ ہندی, "Anthem of the People of Hindustan"), is an Urdu language patriotic song for children written by philosopher and poet Muhammad Iqbal in the ghazal style of Urdu poetry.
 The poem was published in the weekly journal Ittehad on 16 August 1904.
-Publicly recited by Iqbal the following year at Government College, Lahore, British India (now in Pakistan) it quickly became an anthem of opposition to the British Raj.
-The song, an ode to Hindustan—the land comprising present-day Bangladesh, India and Pakistan, was later published in 1924 in the Urdu book Bang-i-Dara.
+Publicly recited by Iqbal the following year at Government College, Lahore, British India (now in Pakistan), it quickly became an anthem of opposition to the British Raj.
+The song, an ode to Hindustan — the land comprising present-day Bangladesh, India, and Pakistan — was later published in 1924 in the Bang-i-Dara, Iqbal's first Urdu philosophical poetry book.

+By 1910, Iqbal's worldview had changed to become global and Islamic.
+In a new song for children, "Tarana-e-Milli," written in the same metre, he changed the homeland from "Hindustan" to the "whole world."
+In 1930, in his presidential address to the Muslim League annual conference in Allahabad, he supported a separate nation-state in the Muslim-majority areas of the subcontinent, an idea that inspired the creation of Pakistan.

-The song has remained popular, but only in India.
-An abridged version is sung and played frequently as a patriotic song and as a marching song of the Indian Armed Forces.
+Saare Jahan se Accha has remained popular, but only in India.
+An abridged version is sung and played there as a patriotic song and as a marching song of the Indian Armed Forces.
+The most popular musical composition is that of sitar maestro Ravi Shankar.